olumpiaalexopoulou/DownloadManager/Documents/RemainingTasks.md

 - New file for checkpoint

-- Style Changes
+- Change colors

 - Add comments

-- Break FrontMain (optional)

 - Add dialog windows for downloaded files